 5) Use a good PA system to ensure you’re heard

 A tour guide tends to lack a punch if others cannot hear the information being relayed.
 Make sure that you are using a good and reliable portable PA system to get your message across loud and clear – without any disturbances or interruptions.
-A low-cost wireless tour guide system with built-in wifi and other capabilities can ensure a smooth and thorough audio experience.
+A low-cost wireless audio guide system with built-in wifi and other capabilities can ensure a smooth and thorough audio experience.

 Regardless of whether you’re leading tours inside or outside, walking or riding, with large groups or a small crowd, you’re responsible for creating the tour experience.
 With these tips, you can create a more enjoyable and memorable one for both your guests and yourself.